 Your mentor group will have the same composition as the tutor group of your other period 1 courses.
-Throughout the year, you will meet your mentor group during online or on-campus tutorial group meetings.
+Throughout the year, you will meet your mentor group during on-campus group meetings.
 These meetings centre on your expectations and experiences.